rdsq/blank-note/README.md

 3. Enable Developer Mode with the switcher on top of the page
 4. Click `Install Unpacked Extension` and choose the directory of this project you downloaded

 That's all.
-Now you can click on the extension's icon and do all that writing stuff
+Now you can click on the extension's icon on the toolbar and do all that writing stuff

-## Project Structure

-This app uses two manifests.
-[One for PWA](./manifest-web.json), [one for Chrome Extension](./manifest.json)